-The Center for Biomedical Research at The University of Texas Health Science Center Tyler is well known at the national and international levels for research contributions in the fields of lung injury, microbiology, and immunology.
+The Center for Biomedical Research at The University of Texas at Tyler Health Science Center is well known at the national and international levels for research contributions in the fields of lung injury, microbiology, and immunology.
 Recently, the biomedical research program has expanded to include investigators with a primary interest in the area of breast cancer.
 These focus areas complement a strong clinical research program for which the institution is well known.

 A great strength of the biomedical research program is its core of solid, creative, and innovative investigators who are known worldwide for their contributions to medicine and science.
 Their prowess in the biomedical sciences is proven by their consistent track record of acquiring financial support from the National Institutes of Health and other extramural funding sources.